maniSHarma7575/booking_tool/Readme.md

-# 🏨 Booking.com - Property and Price Fetcher
+# 🏨 Booking.com - Property and Daily Price Fetcher

-A CLI tool to fetch listings and prices from Booking.com given a location and radius.
+A CLI tool to fetch listings and daily prices from Booking.com given a location and radius.

 ## 📦 Requirements